Rupert Murdoch says Scottish self rule inevitable 'in next few years'

 "UK already seems 2 countries, London and the rest!" he said.

 Murdoch's paternal grandparents were Scots who emigrated from Aberdeenshire in northeast Scotland to Australia in the 19th Century.
-He is executive chairman of News Corp, the New York-based owner of the Wall Street Journal and HarperCollins.
+He is executive chairman of News Corp (NWSA.O), the New York-based owner of the Wall Street Journal and HarperCollins.

 Murdoch's political influence in Britain was once legendary and though the billionaire has said a phone hacking scandal was a blot on his reputation, he retains considerable clout through his stable of British newspapers.